-Valuation Date December 31, 2020 Actuarial Cost Method Entry Age Normal
+Valuation Date December 31, 2021

+Actuarial Cost Method Entry Age Normal

 Expected Remaining Service Lives 4 years

 Investment Rate of Return 6.40%, net of investment income

-Projected Salary Increases 4.75% Inflation Rate 2.30%
+Projected Salary Increases 4.75%

+Inflation Rate 2.30%

-The present value of future retirement benefits is based on benefits currently being paid by the System and includes values do not include provisions for potential future increase not yet authorized by the Board of Trustees.
+Cost of Living Adjustments The present value of future retirement benefits is based on benefits currently being paid by the System and includes previously granted cost of living increases.
+The present values do not include provisions for potential future increase not yet authorized by the Board of Trustees.